Tayibe: Israel

-During the 1948 Arab–Israeli War, Israeli forces captured the town lands, but not the town itself.
+During the 1948 Arab–Israeli War, Israeli forces captured land near the town, but not the town itself.
 Tayibe was transferred to Israel as part of the 1949 cease-fire agreement with Jordan.
 According to David Gilmour, "the inhabitants were furious that Abdullah I of Jordan had simply handed them over to Israel but were relieved that they were to be reunited with their land.
 However, the Law of Acquisition of Absentee Property, which was passed in 1950 but made retroactive, was specially devised to take care of cases like this.
 Although they had not moved from their village, the inhabitants were declared 'absentees' and their land 'abandoned property'.
 According to the villagers, they lost 8000 acres of their 11000 acres."

 Tayibe achieved local council status in 1952.
 In 1990, it was declared a city.

 In 2022, the Supreme Court ruled that the 2017 seizure of 7.5 acres by the same legal device was permitted and charged costs to the petitioners.
 The families involved were refused access to the maps on which the ruling was based on "national security" grounds.
 Haaretz described the move as "legalized theft", "in defiance of both the spirit of the law and its rationale".

-On Oct 11 2024, five residents of Tayibe were indicted for allegedly pledging allegiance to Islamic State, viewing the group's social media content, and having watched "instructional videos on preparing explosives and bombs." with one suspect accused of stating his intent to "blow up Azrieli" a skyscraper complex in Tel Aviv.
+On 11 October 2024, five residents of Tayibe were indicted for allegedly pledging allegiance to Islamic State, viewing the group's social media content, and having watched "instructional videos on preparing explosives and bombs." with one suspect accused of stating his intent to "blow up Azrieli" a skyscraper complex in Tel Aviv.

+On May 19, 2026, Prime Minister Benjamin Netanyahu and Transport Minister Miri Regev opened the Shomron-Tayibe station outside the city of Tayibe.
+At the ceremony, they spoke of opening the entire Eastern Railway for passenger service by the end of 2026.